aCursedComrade/acursedcomrade.github.io/source/_posts/remote-lab-access.md

 This is when I found a nice video that covers [**Nginx proxy manager project**](https://nginxproxymanager.com/) which can streamline the usage of Nginx and easily assign a domain name with verifiable security (SSL) to sites even if they are not exposed to the internet.
 I recommend watching the video for detailed steps, and my changes to its configuration is listed below.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/qlcVx-k-02E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="640" height="420" src="https://www.youtube-nocookie.com/embed/qlcVx-k-02E" title="Nginx proxy manager" frameborder="0" allowfullscreen></iframe>

 ## Nginx Proxy Manager